Children of the Nation

 Are we really so dependent?
 Is humanity no more than a collection of children and childlike adults whose ultimate goal is to be looked after, protected, and spoiled?
 Is this why we gravitate to strong leaders?

-We call our nations the motherland or fatherland.
-Male and female religious leaders are given the title of father and mother, and they refer to us as their flock or children.
+We call our nations the motherland or fatherland for a reason.
+Even male and female religious leaders take the title of father and mother, and refer to us as their flock or children.
 Leaders of all stripes, whether religious or political, preach down to us offering vague benefits if we promise to follow their direction and be supportive.

 Is maturity a fantasy?
 Is growing up just a physical process?
-We demand the right to make our own decisions, yet, it’s mostly a matter of pretense and tough talk, shriveling to silence if our bluff is called.
+We demand the right to make our own decisions, yet, it’s mostly pretence and tough talk, shrivelling to silence if our bluff is called.
 Life is difficult and complicated, full of humiliations and anxieties.
-It’s easier when leaders do our thinking for us so we can coast along and create excuses if we aren’t satisfied.
+It’s easier to let leaders do our thinking so we can coast along and create excuses if we aren’t satisfied.

-We are defined by others – by how we appear to everyone else – we can’t escape that.
+Human beings are defined by others, by how we appear to everyone else, we can’t escape that.
 Is this why we are so protective of our egos?
 Meeting or exceeding the expectations of others is always our goal in spite of widespread protestations to the contrary.
 Success or failure is measured by our community.
 Few people can live happily with just their self-evaluations.
-Membership in society is essential and we will do most anything to achieve it.
+Membership is essential and we will do most anything to achieve it.
 Even if it leads us down a destructive path, which it may be doing now.

 Just a Picture